 “Roots to Routes” is a collaboration between artists, curators and non-profit organisations from the Baltic countries, curated by Merilin Talumaa, Maija Rudovska and Justė Kostikovaitė.
 “Roots to Routes” invites strangers to encounter the unknown and unfamiliar, while exploring and challenging concepts of ‘homebase’, ‘belonging’ and ‘identity’.

 The first chapter of “Roots to Routes” took place in Marseille as part of the Manifesta 13 Biennial programme entitled “Les Parallèles du Sud” from 28 August to 25 October 2020.
-The collaboration is foreseen to continue throughout the coming years.

 *Bishop, Elizabeth.
 “Questions of Travel”, 1965.